Leading the field: Fortune favors the bold in Thurstonian choice models: Discussion and Conclusions

-We have presented general conditions on a random vector $(Z_1, Z_2, \ldots, Z_n)$ which guarantee that the probabilities $p_i := \bP\{Z_i < \bigwedge_{j \ne i} Z_j\}$ satisfy $p_1 \ge p_2 \ge \ldots \ge p_n$; that is, that the probability the $i^{\mathrm{th}}$ coordinate is the smallest is decreasing in $i$.
+that guarantee that the probabilities $p_i := \bP\{Z_i < \bigwedge_{j \ne i} Z_j\}$ satisfy $p_1 \ge p_2 \ge \cdots \ge p_n$; that is, that the probability the $i^{\mathrm{th}}$ coordinate is the smallest is decreasing in $i$.
 Analogous results hold for the the probability that the $i^{\mathrm{th}}$ coordinate is the largest.
 The general conclusion is that ``Fortune favors the bold,'' and that even if $\bP\{Z_i > Z_j\} = \bP\{Z_i < Z_j\}$ for $1 \le i \ne j \le n$, so that no coordinate is systematically larger than another, we can still have situations in which such an ordering will occur because the variability of $Z_i$ decreases with $i$.
 Our results give technical precision to the intuition embodied by the proverb.
 We emphasize that our results do not require the explicit computation of the probability that $Z_i$ is extreme.

 Presumably, even more general conditions that determine the ranks of the probabilities that each random variable will be extremal could be derived.
 Similarly, we have considered inequalities among the probabilities that different items will be most favored, but it should also be possible to derive inequalities among the probabilities that various subsets of the items will have various subsets of the ranks, not just the chances that each individual item is best.
 These remain open problems.